Table of Content

 However, exceptions to the rule would occur in the case of a very high metabolism which would speed the digestion process of nearly any food.

-Peeled-wheat bread, which is made from flour containing all of the wheat kernel except the outer epidermis weighing less than 2%, has been studied in comparison with several other breads in experiments on gastric digestion in six human subjects.
+Peeled-wheat bread, which is made from flour containing all of the wheat kernels except the outer epidermis weighing less than 2%, has been studied in comparison with several other slices of bread in experiments on gastric digestion in six human subjects.

-Samples drawn from the stomach by means of the Rehfuss tube 1 hour after eating were analyzed for total and free acidity, total solids, pepsin, total and free reducing substance, and total and soluble nitrogen.
+Samples drawn from the stomach employing the Rehfuss tube 1 hour after eating were analyzed for total and free acidity, total solids, pepsin, total and free reducing substance, and total and soluble nitrogen.
 Corrections for time lost in sampling and for free reducing substance and soluble nitrogen in the bread made possible the calculation of rates of carbohydrate and protein gastric digestion.

 The peeled-wheat bread baked with high-vitamin yeast undergoes gastric proteolytic digestion 15% faster than when the bread is baked with ordinary bakers’ yeast; the free sugar formation under the amylolytic action of saliva is 11% faster.
 Calcium pantothenate in 16 mg.

 Doses taken at least twice before the meal (8 to 10 hours and 1 hour) accelerates the two digestion rates to about the same extent.
 Pantothenic acid in the test meal of high-vitamin yeast bread exceeded that of the same bread baked with ordinary yeast by only 0.45 mg.
 If this is the only vitamin B factor affecting digestion rates, it appears that a relatively small amount in the bread is as effective as a much larger amount taken before the meal.